petyaracz/Racz2023trance/Readme.md

 | EA078 | Norms of premarital sexual behavior of girls    | Prevailing standards of sex behavior for unmarried women.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 | EA113 | Societal rigidity                               | Degree of rigidity in social structures.
 Considers stratification of society, whether status distinctions are earned or ascribed, degree of hierarchy of political system, extent to which residence and group membership are fixed, centralization of authority, flexibility of religious rites.                                                                                                                                                                                                                                                                                                                                                                               |

-## 3. How do we look for correlations between trance and possession and their proposed societal covariates?
+## 3. How do we look for correlations between possession trance and its proposed societal covariates?

 There are eight types of trance and possession phenomena recorded in the Atlas and a wide set of possible covariates, all with a number of levels